 Our former nanny applied for unemployment benefits?
-She was fired due to poor attendance – will she get benefits?
+Will she get them?

-If an employee leaves voluntarily, s/he is not eligible for unemployment benefits unless the employee leaves for “good cause,” which is commonly known as “constructive discharge.”
+When an employee leaves voluntarily, she is not eligible for unemployment benefits unless the employee leaves for “good cause,” which is commonly known as “constructive discharge.”
 An example might be as follows:

 A nanny was hired to work from 7 AM until 6 PM weekdays.
 She and the family negotiate a written work agreement that memorialized the terms and conditions of employment, including schedule, salary, and benefits.
 The nanny enrolls in a Saturday/Sunday degree program at a local college for which the family provides limited tuition assistance.
 20 months into the employment arrangement, the family announces that, effective immediately, the nanny’s schedule will change to Wednesday – Sunday 7 AM – 6 PM.
 The nanny explains that she cannot work this schedule due to the conflict with her college commitments, and quits.
 She files for unemployment benefits, citing constructive discharge.
 The benefits determination process takes into consideration the unilateral and substantial change to the employment agreement, and awards benefits.

-Poor attendance was cited as the reason for this nanny’s separation.
+Families often cite poor attendance as the reason for the nanny’s termination.
+Habitual tardiness is another common reason.
 Provided that the employer has documentation of the attendance issue – time cards documenting the missed time for example, or a written warning – the employer may (but are not guaranteed) prevail in the unemployment benefits appeal.

 A carefully written work agreement protects the family as well as the nanny.